Labour Force Survey (LFS)

-Data release - June 7, 2013
+Data release - June 4, 2021

 LFS data are used to produce the well-known unemployment rate as well as other standard labour market indicators such as the employment rate and the participation rate.
 The LFS also provides employment estimates by industry, occupation, public and private sector, hours worked and much more, all cross-classifiable by a variety of demographic characteristics.
 Estimates are produced for Canada, the provinces, the territories and a large number of sub-provincial regions.
-For employees, wage rates, union status, job permanency and workplace size are also produced.
-For a full listing and description of LFS variables, see the Guide to the Labour Force Survey, available under Questionnaire(s) and reporting guide(s) above.
+For employees, data on wage rates, union status, job permanency and establishment size are also produced.

 These data are used by different levels of government for evaluation and planning of employment programs in Canada.
-Regional unemployment rates are used by Human Resources Development Canada to determine eligibility, level and duration of insurance benefits for persons living within a particular employment insurance region.
+Regional unemployment rates are used by Employment and Social Development Canada to determine eligibility, level and duration of insurance benefits for persons living within a particular employment insurance region.
 The data are also used by labour market analysts, economists, consultants, planners, forecasters and academics in both the private and public sector.

-The LFS covers the civilian, non-institutionalised population 15 years of age and over.
-It is conducted nationwide, in both the provinces and the territories.
-Excluded from the survey's coverage are: persons living on reserves and other Aboriginal settlements in the provinces; full-time members of the Canadian Armed Forces and the institutionalized population.
+The target population is the non-institutionalised population 15 years of age and over.
+The survey is conducted nationwide, in both the provinces and the territories.
+Excluded from the survey's coverage are: persons living on reserves and other Aboriginal settlements in the provinces; full-time members of the Canadian Armed Forces, the institutionalized population, and households in extremely remote areas with very low population density.
 These groups together represent an exclusion of less than 2% of the Canadian population aged 15 and over.